 - Install drawer pulls once paint is fully cured.

 Prepping For Rust-Oleum Glitter Paint

-You can follow along with my refinishing process in the photo slideshow below.
+You can follow along with my refinishing process in the photo slideshow above.

 First I needed to remove the drawer pulls and sand the dresser all the way to the bare wood.
-For that, I used my Ryobi 5 in.
-Random Orbit Sander (Home Depot affiliate link).
+For that, I used my Ryobi 5 in. random orbit sander.

 The next step is paint: First, a coat of primer, then a base color that compliments the glitter.
 I already had a gallon of gray paint, so I used that as the base color.

 While the dresser was drying, I used Rust-oleum American Accents satin Canyon Black spray paint for the drawer pulls.
 Before spraying, attach the pulls to a large piece of cardboard.
 This not only holds the pulls upright for easier painting, but the cardboard also catches any overspray, which means less mess.

 Applying the glitter paint can be tricky if not done correctly.
 I recommend watching the official Rust-Oleum video above before painting.

 Once the glitter paint was dry, I attached the drawer pulls and put the drawers back in.
 My daughters loved that this was a relatively quick project; I think it took me 4-5 hours to complete.